Skip to main content

 Wrongful Death Lawsuit Settlements: Averages and Outliers

 The sudden loss of a loved one is devastating.
-A loss like this could never be quantified in money.
-However, a specific area of the law allows families of someone who has been wrongfully or negligently killed to recover the equivalent of the "value" of that person's life.
-There are many factors that go into the calculation of settlements of these sorts of lawsuits.
-Read on to learn more about the average amount of wrongful death lawsuit settlements.
+It's difficult to quantify a loss like this in monetary terms.
+But a specific area of the law allows compensation to the surviving family of someone wrongfully or negligently killed.
+This award represents the "value" of that person's life and their contributions to the family.
+Many factors go into the calculation of settlements of these sorts of lawsuits.

 What Is a Wrongful Death Lawsuit?